Restuta/rcn.io/README.md

 ### What is [rcn.io](http://rcn.io)?
-It's is a project for re-shaping bike racing landscape in CA and USA.
+It's is a project for re-shaping bike racing landscape in CA first and USA next.
 Our aim is to bring more people to the sport and we know how to do it _right_.

 Currently, you, as a racer have no good tools to:
 * **plan your season**